Châtillon–Montrouge station: History

 The station will consist of five intermediate levels, including a mezzanine, with an artistic ceiling in the atrium designed by Laurent Grasso and David Trottin.
 The 800 m2 work will consist of 2750 printed aluminum blades that form a trompe-l'oeil sky inspired by Renaissance paintings and will vibrate with the circulation of air.
-As part of the Illustrer le Grand Paris programme by the Société du Grand Paris, which aimed to illustrate Ile-de-France territories served by the new métro lines, the station's platforms will feature a fresco designed by Roxane Lumeret.
+As part of the Illustrer le Grand Paris programme by the Société du Grand Paris, which aimed to illustrate Île-de-France territories served by the new Metro lines, the station's platforms will feature a fresco designed by Roxane Lumeret.

 In November 2019, the tunnel boring machine, Ellen, reached the station, completing the tunneling at the station.
 Civil works, including the excavation of the station box, were completed in end-May 2022.
 The installation of infrastructure such as escalators and lifts, networks (electrical, telephony, plumbing), painting, and construction of the surface building will take place over the next two years.

 The existing line 13's station was upgraded in early 2023 as part of the project.
 Its existing platforms were renovated and a sheltered footbridge was added above the platforms to connect to line 15.
 A new side platform was constructed to serve as an additional departure platform to accommodate the increased traffic expected when line 15 opens.
 It is located next to the surface building for line 15 and is equipped with an emergency exit.